 Drop-Dead Easy App

-While you can play every episode from the Uncommon Sense “landing page” there, there’s something better: you can get a free smartphone/tablet app to listen to the episodes whenever: you decide which tracks to download, and you can listen to them whenever you want whether you have Internet access or not.
+While you can play every episode from the Uncommon Sense “landing page” there, there’s something better: you can get a free smartphone/tablet app to listen to the episodes whenever: you decide which tracks to download, and you can listen to them whenever you want after that, even if you later don’t have Internet access.
 And best of all, it’s drop-dead easy.
 See why I wanted to switch hosts?
 And while I “could” sell access to Uncommon Sense, the whole idea is to make it easier for you all to listen, so naturally, every episode is free there, which is handy since there are already well over 50 episodes.

 Who knows, maybe someday I’ll narrate some of my books and put them up for sale there (and since I have their “pro” account, they don’t take any cut, let alone a large one).
 But for now, it’s just the podcast.
 See the Uncommon Sense Soundwise page to sign up for free, and to get the app.
 Then you can “log in” on the app and choose what episodes you want to stream or download, and be notified when there’s a new one.
 Drop… Dead… Easy.